raspberrypilearning/getting-started-scratch/en/step_9.md

 --- /task ---

 --- task ---
-Remember to keep running your project to test it.
-Is the program working as you had planned?

-It might take a few experiments to get suitable behaviour for your sprite.

-You could:
 + Drag your sprite to a different starting location on the Stage.
 + Increase the number of steps in `move ( ) steps`{:class="block3motion"} to make your sprite move faster, or decrease it to move slower.
 + Change the number of degrees in `point in direction ( )`{:class="block3motion"} to change the direction that your sprite starts to move in.